 Useful information about the protein provided by UniProt.

-Protein kinase involved in intracellular signaling pathways downstream of integrins and receptor-type kinases that plays an important role in cytoskeleton dynamics, in cell adhesion, migration, proliferation, apoptosis, mitosis, and in vesicle-mediated transport processes 1, 2.
-Can directly phosphorylate BAD and protects cells against apoptosis.
-Activated by interaction with CDC42 and RAC1.
-Functions as GTPase effector that links the Rho-related GTPases CDC42 and RAC1 to the JNK MAP kinase pathway.
-Phosphorylates and activates MAP2K1, and thereby mediates activation of downstream MAP kinases.
-Involved in the reorganization of the actin cytoskeleton, actin stress fibers and of focal adhesion complexes.
-Phosphorylates the tubulin chaperone TBCB and thereby plays a role in the regulation of microtubule biogenesis and organization of the tubulin cytoskeleton.
-Plays a role in the regulation of insulin secretion in response to elevated glucose levels.
-Part of a ternary complex that contains PAK1, DVL1 and MUSK that is important for MUSK-dependent regulation of AChR clustering during the formation of the neuromuscular junction (NMJ).
-Activity is inhibited in cells undergoing apoptosis, potentially due to binding of CDC2L1 and CDC2L2.
-Phosphorylates MYL9/MLC2.
-Phosphorylates RAF1 at 'Ser-338' and 'Ser-339' resulting in: activation of RAF1, stimulation of RAF1 translocation to mitochondria, phosphorylation of BAD by RAF1, and RAF1 binding to BCL2.
-Phosphorylates SNAI1 at 'Ser-246' promoting its transcriptional repressor activity by increasing its accumulation in the nucleus.
-In podocytes, promotes NR3C2 nuclear localization.
-Required for atypical chemokine receptor ACKR2-induced phosphorylation of LIMK1 and cofilin (CFL1) and for the up-regulation of ACKR2 from endosomal compartment to cell membrane, increasing its efficiency in chemokine uptake and degradation.
-In synapses, seems to mediate the regulation of F-actin cluster formation performed by SHANK3, maybe through CFL1 phosphorylation and inactivation.
-Plays a role in RUFY3-mediated facilitating gastric cancer cells migration and invasion 3.
-In response to DNA damage, phosphorylates MORC2 which activates its ATPase activity and facilitates chromatin remodeling 4.
+Protein kinase involved in intracellular signaling pathways downstream of integrins and receptor-type kinases that plays an important role in cytoskeleton dynamics, in cell adhesion, migration, proliferation, apoptosis, mitosis, and in vesicle-mediated transport processes 1, 2, 3, 4, 5, 6, 7, 8.
+Can directly phosphorylate BAD and protects cells against apoptosis (By similarity).
+Activated by interaction with CDC42 and RAC1 9, 10.
+Functions as a GTPase effector that links the Rho-related GTPases CDC42 and RAC1 to the JNK MAP kinase pathway 11, 12.
+Phosphorylates and activates MAP2K1, and thereby mediates activation of downstream MAP kinases (By similarity).
+Involved in the reorganization of the actin cytoskeleton, actin stress fibers and of focal adhesion complexes 13, 14.
+Phosphorylates the tubulin chaperone TBCB and thereby plays a role in the regulation of microtubule biogenesis and organization of the tubulin cytoskeleton 15.
+Plays a role in the regulation of insulin secretion in response to elevated glucose levels 16.
+Part of a ternary complex that contains PAK1, DVL1 and MUSK that is important for MUSK-dependent regulation of AChR clustering during the formation of the neuromuscular junction (NMJ) (By similarity).
+Activity is inhibited in cells undergoing apoptosis, potentially due to binding of CDC2L1 and CDC2L2 17.
+Phosphorylates MYL9/MLC2 (By similarity).
+Phosphorylates RAF1 at 'Ser-338' and 'Ser-339' resulting in: activation of RAF1, stimulation of RAF1 translocation to mitochondria, phosphorylation of BAD by RAF1, and RAF1 binding to BCL2 18.
+Phosphorylates SNAI1 at 'Ser-246' promoting its transcriptional repressor activity by increasing its accumulation in the nucleus 19.
+In podocytes, promotes NR3C2 nuclear localization (By similarity).
+Required for atypical chemokine receptor ACKR2-induced phosphorylation of LIMK1 and cofilin (CFL1) and for the up-regulation of ACKR2 from endosomal compartment to cell membrane, increasing its efficiency in chemokine uptake and degradation 20.
+In synapses, seems to mediate the regulation of F-actin cluster formation performed by SHANK3, maybe through CFL1 phosphorylation and inactivation (By similarity).
+Plays a role in RUFY3-mediated facilitating gastric cancer cells migration and invasion 21.
+In response to DNA damage, phosphorylates MORC2 which activates its ATPase activity and facilitates chromatin remodeling 22.
 In neurons, plays a crucial role in regulating GABA(A) receptor synaptic stability and hence GABAergic inhibitory synaptic transmission through its role in F-actin stabilization (By similarity).
 In hippocampal neurons, necessary for the formation of dendritic spines and excitatory synapses; this function is dependent on kinase activity and may be exerted by the regulation of actomyosin contractility through the phosphorylation of myosin II regulatory light chain (MLC) (By similarity).
-Along with GIT1, positively regulates microtubule nucleation during interphase 5.... show less
+Along with GIT1, positively regulates microtubule nucleation during interphase 23.
+Phosphorylates FXR1, promoting its localization to stress granules and activity 24.... show less

 Molecular function (UniProt)i